DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

     subscription = "S" filter-mask options
     filter-mask = "R" raw-mask | mask
-    raw-mask = hex-digit{64}
+    raw-mask = hex-digit{N}
     mask = id [ "-" id ] [ "," mask ]
-    options = [ "T" ] [ "Z" ] [ "U" ] [ "D" ]
+    options = [ "T" [ "E" ] ] [ "Z" ] [ "U" ] [ "D" ]

+The number of digits `N` in a `raw-mask` is equal to the number of captured FA ids as returned by the `CK` command divided by 4, ie one bit per id.

 In other words, a subscription request consists of a list of BPM ids to be observed followed by options.
-The list of ids can be specified either as a comma separated list of numbers or ranges (with each number in the range 0 to 255 inclusive), or as a "raw mask" consisting of an array of 256 bits in hex with the highest bits sent first.
+The list of ids can be specified either as a comma separated list of numbers or ranges (with each number in the range 0 to N-1 inclusive), or as a "raw mask" consisting of an array of N bits in hex with the highest bits sent first.
 Any options must be specified in precisely the order shown.

 Subscription data is returned in binary as a sequence of 32-bit words transmitted in little endian order.
 Data is sent as X,Y positions in sequence